kelloggm/checkerframework-gradle-plugin/README.md

 ### Multi-project builds

-In a project with subprojects, you should apply the project to each Java subproject (and to the top-level project, if it is a Java project).
+In a project with subprojects, you should apply the project to each Java subproject (and to the top-level project, in the unlikely case that it is a Java project).
 Here are two approaches.

 **Approach 1:**
 All Checker Framework configuration (the `checkerFramework` block and any `dependencies`) remains in the top-level `build.gradle` file.
-Put it in a `subprojects` block (or an `allprojects` block if the top-level project is a Java project).
+Put it in a `subprojects` block (or an `allprojects` block in the unlikely case that the top-level project is a Java project).
 For example:

 ```groovy
 plugins {